 The Humanities Grants Program supports dozens of lectures, readings, symposia, and conferences each year.
 Grants are awarded on a rolling basis three times throughout the year.
-The remaining application date for the 2017-2018 academic year is April 20, 2018.
+Funding for the 2018-2019 academic year can be applied for by the following three dates: September 14, 2018, January 18, 2019 and April 19, 2019.

-The 2017-18 book proposal workshop will be led by Elaine Miller, Professor of Philosophy.
-Participants receive $250 in research support and a one-on-one meeting with Courtney Berger of Duke University Press.
-Applications are due December 1, 2017.
+The 2018-19 book proposal workshop will take place January 2019.
+Participants receive $250 in research support and a one-on-one meeting with an editor such as our 2017 guest, Courtney Berger of Duke University Press.
+Applications are due November 30, 2018.

 This open-ended opportunity prizes teamwork and innovative methods of collaboration.
 Proposals are due January 26, 2018.